 Computer Science Reflections #CSceleste

-Hope you enjoyed the conversation with Celeste Endo on Barbara’s virtual porch!
+Hope you enjoyed the conversation with Celeste Endo on my virtual porch!
+I know you loved our conversation and how Celeste is over the rainbow top to bring creativity to learning.
 Please share with your friends.